 - Kinshasha Holman Conwill, deputy director National Museum of African American History and Culture;

 - Sara Bloomfield, director of the US Holocaust Memorial Museum;

 - Derrick Alridge, professor and director of the Center for Race and Public Education in the South; and

 - Stephanie van Hover, professor and department chair, School of Education & Human Development.

 The event, scheduled to begin at 4:30 p.m., will be live streamed and can be viewed at http://cu-vidstream1.eservices.virginia.edu/videos/

-Robert C. Pianta Dean , Novartis Professor of Education, Founding Director, Center for Advanced Study of Teaching and LearningStephanie D. van Hover Professor of Education, Dept. Chair, Curriculum, Instruction and Special EducationDerrick P. Alridge Professor and Director, CRPESCatherine P. Bradshaw Professor, Associate Dean for Research & Faculty Development
+Robert C. Pianta Dean , Batten Bicentennial Professor of Early Childhood Education, Founding Director, Center for Advanced Study of Teaching and LearningStephanie D. van Hover Professor of Education, Dept. Chair, Curriculum, Instruction and Special EducationDerrick P. Alridge Professor and Director, CRPESCatherine P. Bradshaw Professor, Associate Dean for Research & Faculty Development